ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 **Definition**: RBAC regulates access to resources based on the roles assigned to individual users.

-**Implementation at OVHcloud**: Assign roles to users and groups to control their permissions within the cloud environment.
+**Implementation**: Assign roles to users and groups to control their permissions within the cloud environment.

 **Key Components**:
 1. **Roles**: Define a set of permissions.